variantstudios/wisdomwaysacupuncture.com/_posts/2012-05-09-we-deserve-to-know-an-acupuncturists-perspective-on-gm-foods.md

 ### Something smells rotten…scandals and scientist discrediting

 In the UK, the government asked one of its leading scientists, Albert Putsdai, to study the safety of GMOs.
 He found, that after 3 months of feeding GMO potatoes to laboratory animals, their brains shrank, their pancreases expanded, and their immunity collapsed.
-As a reward for Putsdai’s unfavorable findings and because of the government’s ties to the biotech industry, they fired him from his prestigious University position and his findings were never published.&nbsp;
+As a reward for Putsdai’s unfavorable findings and because of the government’s ties to the biotech industry, they fired him from his prestigious University position and his findings were never published.

 In the US, when a study showed that GMO tomatoes caused stomach lesions in lab animals, the findings were hidden by [Monsanto](https://www.globalresearch.ca/the-complete-history-of-monsanto-the-worlds-most-evil-corporation/5387964){: target="_blank"}, who produces 85% of the GM foods across the globe.

-Because Monsanto is doing their best to own as much of the seeds in the world as possible&nbsp; by [buying out small seed companies and then providing only their GM seeds to those market lines](http://r20.rs6.net/tn.jsp?e=001dBFT-wSwqAE2e2RI2R6VrE8uVSuDzvp7Z4Cu_PTrkiQYI97t7Lr9MwcK4Lc-XNI6Vc8dRhOjFzauYZWVNx_Nb2tvFdEeLxBtJGPSzJExfsF4fANM3Jd0lPI2ZN2LkgVZHPikLDZv4Rw=){: target="_blank"}, if things continue as they are, it is not an “if” there comes a day when all our food is GM and potentially inedible and toxic, but “when”.
+Because Monsanto is doing their best to own as much of the seeds in the world as possible  by [buying out small seed companies and then providing only their GM seeds to those market lines](http://r20.rs6.net/tn.jsp?e=001dBFT-wSwqAE2e2RI2R6VrE8uVSuDzvp7Z4Cu_PTrkiQYI97t7Lr9MwcK4Lc-XNI6Vc8dRhOjFzauYZWVNx_Nb2tvFdEeLxBtJGPSzJExfsF4fANM3Jd0lPI2ZN2LkgVZHPikLDZv4Rw=){: target="_blank"}, if things continue as they are, it is not an “if” there comes a day when all our food is GM and potentially inedible and toxic, but “when”.

 ### If they are so bad, our USDA and FDA would be banning them, right?: